quheng/HighPerformanceBrowserNetworking/primer-on-latency-and-bandwidth.md

 Let’s take a closer look at some common contributing components for a typical router on the Internet, which is responsible for relaying a message between the client and the server:

+Propagation delay

+Amount of time required for a message to travel from the sender to receiver, which is a function of distance over speed with which the signal propagates.

+Transmission delay

+Amount of time required to push all the packet’s bits into the link, which is a function of the packet’s length and data rate of the link.

+Processing delay

+Amount of time required to process the packet header, check for bit-level errors, and determine the packet’s destination.

+Queuing delay

+Amount of time the packet is waiting in the queue until it can be processed.

+The total latency between the client and the server is the sum of all the delays just listed.
+Propagation time is dictated by the distance and the medium through which the signal travels — as we will see, the propagation speed is usually within a small constant factor of the speed of light.
+On the other hand, transmission delay is dictated by the available data rate of the transmitting link and has nothing to do with the distance between the client and the server.
+As an example, let’s assume we want to transmit a 10 Mb file over two links: 1 Mbps and 100 Mbps.
+It will take 10 seconds to put the entire file "on the wire" over the 1 Mbps link and only 0.1 seconds over the 100 Mbps link.